opensearch-project/sql-odbc/Trifork.readme.md

 ## Customizing, developing and re-build, re-packaging without local development environment with docker: Windows
 This option allows you to re-build and re-package the modified driver code without installing any of the previous tools or taking multiple actions, but will take some 2-3 hours to build the image.
 Also, the image saved as Windows native will be around 22GB big.
 Of course, with a saved image and using caching the deployment time will be drastically shortened to less than 5 min for building and packaging.
 > [!IMPORTANT]
 > The image is Windows-based.
-Check for make sure Docker is configured and abilited to run Windows containers as describede here: [Run yout first windows container](https://learn.microsoft.com/en-us/virtualization/windowscontainers/quick-start/run-your-first-container).
+Check for make sure Docker is qualifyed and configured to run Windows containers as describede here: [Run yout first windows container](https://learn.microsoft.com/en-us/virtualization/windowscontainers/quick-start/run-your-first-container).
 For example using Docker Desktop, does not support this feature in Windows 11 Home.

 > [!IMPORTANT]
 > Even though the image after a successful building will be around 22GB, it requires at least 35-40 GB in order to accomplish intermediate passage (especially installing modules with `vcpkg`).
 The error shown by the lack of memory space can be generalistic and not really pointed.